oddbird/start-testing-preso/slides.rst

 A feature-adding workflow
 -------------------------

-* Write an integration test describing the working feature.
+* Write a system test describing the working feature.

 * Start implementation from the outside in.